HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/negev.md

 The most common way to find a Negev is through a [Gold Airdrop](/obstacles/gold_airdrop_crate) or by breaking a [Flint Stone](/obstacles/flint_stone).
 It can also spawn rarely as world loot.

 # Trivia
-- The Negev is one of two guns (the other being the [MG5](/weapons/guns/mg5)) in Suroi that utilizes a belt feed system
+- The Negev is one of two guns (the other being the [MG5](/weapons/guns/mg5)) in Suroi that utilizes a belt feed system.
-- The variant in Suroi was formerly known as the "Negev NG-5", though now it is just "Negev"
+- The variant in Suroi was formerly known as the "Negev NG-5", though now it is just "Negev".
-  - This variant has been produced since 2012 and features many improvements such as a Picatinny rail
+  - This variant has been produced since 2012 and features many improvements such as a Picatinny rail.

 # History

 - [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0)
-  - Added
+  - Added.